-In addition, sometimes intruders come in the form of undesirable media press, especially if your guest list is expected to include VIP and high-profile celebrities.
-Typically, these guests will appreciate the absence of press, or you yourself may want to avoid negative publicity for your event.
+In addition, sometimes intruders come in the form of undesirable media press, especially if your guest list is expected to include VIPs and high-profile celebrities.
+Typically, these guests will appreciate the absence of the press, or you yourself may want to avoid negative publicity for your event.

 Finally, simply the presence of security guards will deter criminals, making them less likely to strike at your event.
 Having your security team circulate your event constantly will reduce the likelihood of any criminal activity or intrusion taking place.